-Figure 77: Click the Options icon to access the Help, Generate Report and Raw Calibration Data tools
+FIGURE 78 Click the Options icon to access the Help, Generate Report and Raw Calibration Data tools

 - Clicking the Raw Calibration Data button retrieves a calibration.yml file containing detailed results on each calibration point.
 This will open the native browser where you will need to enter your SPoT username/ password to see the Raw calibration file.
-You can use this information to define outliers and minimum RSSI values to trigger floor selection, nearest AP selection, etc. See Advanced Configuration Options for more information. - 2.
+You can use this information to define outliers and minimum RSSI values to trigger floor selection, nearest AP selection, etc. See Advanced Configuration Options Overview on page 127 for more information. - 2.
 Click the Generate Report button to generate a full calibration report.
 This report can then be emailed to yourself, for future reference, or to Ruckus Support to help with issue resolution in case of problems with your SPoT deployment.

-Figure 78: Raw Calibration Data
+FIGURE 79 Raw Calibration Data